 What can I currently do online as it relates to insurance licensing?

-Apply for a new licence, apply for a renewal, file a brokerage/firm change request, file a request for a change in sponsor, complete a regulatory reporting requirement under Section 26 or Section 7 of the Insurance Act, purchase a certificate of authority, download a copy of a licence and check the status of a submitted application or other filing.
+Apply for a new licence, apply for a renewal, file a brokerage/firm change request, file a request for a change in sponsor, complete a regulatory reporting requirement under Section 26 of the Adjusters Regulation or Section 7 of the Damage Appraisers Regulation, purchase a certificate of authority, download a copy of a licence and check the status of a submitted application or other filing.

 I am the assistant to an applicant.
 Can I create an account on behalf of the applicant and apply for them online?

 The applicant should complete the questions.
 However, with the applicant’s permission, you can assist them.
 The applicant must validate the application prior to submitting it and is accountable for all information contained therein.

 How long can I expect to wait for my licence?